Plan. Validate. Publish. Navigate.

-OpenRoadBook is the open standard for rally and adventure navigation.
-Built for clarity and interoperability, it defines a precise schema, signage-inspired marks, and robust validation for every stage.
+OpenRoadBook is an open standard for rally and adventure roadbooks.
+Built for clarity and interoperability, it defines a precise schema, signage-inspired marks, and provides reference validation and publishing.

 Contributing & governance